user00000001/tesrasdk-ts/README.md

 ## Overview

-This is the official Tersa TypeScript SDK - a comprehensive library for developing with the [Tersa blockchain](https://www.tesra.me) in both TypeScript and JavaScript.
+This is the official Tesra TypeScript SDK - a comprehensive library for developing with the [Tesra blockchain](https://www.tesra.me) in both TypeScript and JavaScript.
 It currently supports management of twallets, digital identities and digital assets - as well as the deployment and invocation of smart contracts.

 ## Getting Started